 Exfoliation, when done properly, is different in both intent and execution.
 The goal is not to manage itch in the moment.
 It is to loosen and lift existing scale so it can be removed without tearing the skin underneath.
 When exfoliation is done well, it supports flake removal without increasing scalp irritation and reduces the urge to scratch.

 Brush choice plays a larger role than most people realise.
-Soft silicone brushes are often recommended because they feel gentle, and let us be honest, they look more luxurious.
+Soft silicone brushes are often recommended because they feel gentle.
 The problem is that comfort and effectiveness are not the same thing.
 Silicone bristles flex on contact, which reduces their ability to lift scale.
 To compensate, more pressure or repeated passes are usually applied.
-That extra pressure increases friction, can stimulate oil production, and may worsen oil driven dandruff rather than improve it.
+That extra pressure increases friction, can stimulate oil production, and may worsen oil-driven dandruff rather than improve it.

 Pressure is the variable that makes or breaks exfoliation.
 It should work with the lightest contact possible.
 The brush should rest on the scalp and move gently rather than press down.
 If pressure is required to get flakes to move, exfoliation has crossed into irritation.
 Direction also matters.
 Short, controlled circular movements tend to work better than long dragging strokes, which increase friction regardless of brush type.